Criminal Duty Solicitor

 • Tasks: Support clients from police stations to court, managing your own caseload.

-• Company: Join a Lexcel-accredited firm with a stellar reputation in the South-East.
+• Company: Join a well-established, Lexcel-accredited firm with a stellar reputation in the South-East.

 • Benefits: Enjoy fully paid overtime and a supportive team environment.

-• Why this job: Make a real difference in criminal defence with opportunities for growth.
+• Why this job: Make a real difference in criminal defence while working in a culture that values you.

-• Qualifications: Qualified solicitors at all levels of PQE are welcome to apply.
+• Qualifications: Qualified solicitors at all levels of PQE with strong advocacy skills are welcome.

 The predicted salary is between 36000 - 60000 £ per year.